Skip to Content

 Winner: 5th wheels are easier to tow than travel trailers.

-Fifth wheels give you fewer tow vehicle options than travel trailers due to their size and design.
+Fifth wheels give you fewer tow vehicle options than travel trailers due to their size and hitch design.
 You need a heavy-duty 3/4 ton or 1 ton pickup truck to tow a fifth wheel.
-Most models are too heavy to tow with a half-ton truck.
-Because fifth wheels are larger and heavier than travel trailers, you’ll need a truck with a heavy payload capacity to handle the weight.
-Due to the unique gooseneck hitch design, which connects directly to the truck bed, a pickup is the only class of vehicle that you can use to tow a fifth wheel.
+Most 5th wheels are too heavy to tow with a half ton truck.
+Because fifth wheels are large and heavy, you’ll need a truck with a higher towing capacity.
+Due to the hitch design, a pickup is the only type of vehicle that you can use to tow a fifth wheel.

 Full-size, heavy-duty trucks such as the Ford F-250 or F-350, Chevrolet Silverado 2500HD or 3500HD, and Ram 2500 or 3500 are popular choices for towing fifth wheels.
-They offer the necessary power, payload capacity, and towing capabilities to handle these large and heavy RVs.
+They offer enough power and payload capacity to handle the weight of a 5th wheel.

 A heavy duty pickup towing a travel trailer on a highway